 I returned from that class with my mind made up to find my “one pistol.”

-Had I asked the internet, the answer would have been certainly been a Glock 19.
+Had I asked the internet, the answer would have been a Glock 19.
 To be fair, it’s not a terrible answer.
 The Glock is reliable, has a track record, and is used for exactly this purpose all around the world.

 However, I chose not to go that route for two reasons.